xieweiAlex/English_Learning/words-review.md

 ## words-Aug-25.md ##
 words/2025/words-Aug-25.md
-Swimming pools are **cauldrons** of envy, danger and lust.
-Holiday-makers love them.
-So do storytellers. -

 ## words-Jul-25.md ##
 words/2025/words-Jul-25.md
-And, with the successful release of its own EVs, the company has **pulled off** a **feat** that **eluded** Apple.
-Now it has its sights set on world domination. -
 She's a little **precocious**, but that's only because she says what's on her mind. -   -
 He’ll get a bad name for himself if he **ogles at** every girl he meets. -
 I generally don’t find that good investment ideas begin with emotional **ad hominems**, but you do you. -